jabarjung/slackTestApp/README.md

 ```

 7. Install `docker` and `docker-compose` from https://docs.docker.com/install/
-8. Run the following command in the terminal:
+8. Run the following command in the terminal.
+It will build the image and start the app using `docker-compose`.

 ```
 docker-compose up -d
 ```

-It will build the image and start the app using `docker-compose`.

 9. Open your web browser and navigate to http://localhost:3000/messages